martgil/webext-docs/mailingLists.rst

 .. api-section-annotation-hack::

-Removes a contact from the mailing list with id ``id``.
+Removes a contact from the mailing list with id :value:`id`.
 This does not delete the contact from the address book.

 .. api-header::
    :label: Parameters